-He graduated from the University of Alaska Fairbanks with a Bachelors of Business Administration in Accounting in May of 2014 and a Master’s in Business Administration in December of 2017 and will be pursuing his CPA license.
+He graduated from the University of Alaska Fairbanks with a Bachelor of Business Administration in Accounting in May of 2014 and a Master’s in Business Administration in December of 2017.
 Matt is a member of the American Institute of Certified Public Accountants (AICPA) and Alaska Society of Certified Public Accountants (AKCPA).

 During the winter months, Matt enjoys spending time with his family out riding snow machines.
 In the summer, the time outside the firm is spent fly fishing, camping, and hunting.

 On April 26, 2017 the Trump administration provided information on proposed tax law changes, many of which mirror his previous tax policy statements.
 Although these proposals lack significant detail, here is what the president proposes and how it might impact your tax liability:

 Business Tax Rates - Trump’s proposal would cut the top rate on corporate...

 Tax legislation passed late in December 2015 (the Protecting Americans from Tax Hikes Act) extended a number of favorable business provisions and made some others permanent.
 The provisions can have a significant impact on a business’s taxes for 2016.
 Here is a rundown of those changes that need to be considered when preparing your 2016 and 2017...

 Tips for Holiday Charity Giving